 $stmt->execute([ $_POST['title'], $_POST['email'], $_POST['msg'] ]);

-// Redirect to the view ticket page.
-The user will see their created ticket on this page.
+// Redirect to the view ticket page where the user will see their created ticket

 header('Location: view.php?id=' . $pdo->lastInsertId());